-Get your query right the first time
+Get an agent by getting your query right the first time

 Research how to write a compelling query, stick to the format and get it right the first time.
 Take a course if you have to!
 Agents sift through hundreds of queries a month on top of negotiating contracts for their clients and all of their other daily tasks.
 They will blow right past a sloppy or boring query, so make sure yours is well polished, engaging, and sells your book in under 300 words.
 Also, it helps to do a little bit of research about the agents you’re hitting up and personalize each query.